Conditionally hide content in DOCX templates

 Hide bullet list items

-We will use the same JSON data as in the example for table rows above.
+We’ll be using the same JSON data as in the previous example for the table rows.

 Our template will look like this: